CARDIOVASCULAR SYSTEM

 - Hypertension (High Blood Pressure):

-- Primary (Essential): 90-95% cases; complex multifactorial disorder
+- Primary (Essential): 90-95% of cases; complex multifactorial disorder

 - Secondary: Caused by other diseases (kidney disease, diabetes, tumours)

-- Symptoms: chest pain, confusion, tinnitus, irregular heartbeat, nosebleed
+- Symptoms: Chest pain, confusion, tinnitus, irregular heartbeat, nosebleed

 - Hypotension (Low Blood Pressure):